Read our guide to Roma tomatoes for everything you’ll ever need to know! Tips for planting & caring for “Italian plum tomato”

 - Planting Depth: 1/2" | Plant Spacing: 18"

-- Beautiful -- Large full-color packet of Roma Tomato seed; A determinate variety with compact vines traditionally grown for tomato paste and sauce.
+- Beautiful - Large full-color packet of Roma Tomato (Solanum lycopersicum) seeds.
+A determinate variety with compact vines traditionally grown for tomato paste and sauce.
 An abundant harvest of thick-walled, meaty, bright red, egg-shaped tomatoes about 3 inches long with small seed cavities.
 Great for canning or eating fresh.
-Minimum of 100mg per packet (approximately 45 seeds).
+Minimum of 100 mg per packet (about 45 seeds).